eteitelbaum/academic-website/content/post/2021-06-09-stata-and-markdown/index.en.markdown

 The best thing about Atom is that you can use the [Hydrogen package](https://atom.io/packages/hydrogen) to run code interactively.
 You can even run code for multiple kernels/languages in the [same document](https://blog.nteract.io/hydrogen-introducing-rich-multi-language-documents-b5057ff34efc).

-To create an interactive document with Stata, you need to install Kyle Barron's [stata_kernel](https://kylebarron.dev/stata_kernel/) and the [language-markdown](https://atom.io/packages/language-markdown)package. `stata_kernel` is the Jupyter kernel for Stata that allows the code to run interactively while Language Markdown is an Atom package that provides support for Markdown (including R Markdown).
+To create an interactive document with Stata, you need to install Kyle Barron's [stata_kernel](https://kylebarron.dev/stata_kernel/) and the [Language Markdown](https://atom.io/packages/language-markdown) package. `stata_kernel` is the Jupyter kernel for Stata that allows the code to run interactively while Language Markdown is an Atom package that provides support for Markdown (including R Markdown).
 I also installed [Markdown Preview Plus (MPP)](https://atom.io/packages/markdown-preview-plus), which provides a live updated preview of your document.

 In case you are not familiar with Atom, each Jupyter kernel that you use is going to be installed in a slightly different way.
 For the `stata_kernel`, follow the instructions that Kyle Barron provides.
 You install Atom packages in Atom by hitting `ctrl` + `shift` + `p` in Windows/Linux or `cmd` + `shift` + `p` in macOS.